-Adaptive Server Enterprise Utility Guide is a guide to the Sybase [®] Adaptive Server [®] Enterprise utility programs available for UNIX platforms and Windows NT.
-Utility programs are commands that you invoke directly from the operating system.
-Audience This manual is for anyone using Transact-SQL [®] and Adaptive Server Enterprise version 15.0.
+This manual is for anyone using Transact-SQL® and Adaptive Server Enterprise version 15.0.
 It assumes that you have the basic knowledge to use Adaptive Server and your operating system.

-How to use this book This manual includes the following: • Chapter 1, "Building Servers Using dataserver" - discusses how to use the dataserver utility to build new servers. • Chapter 2, "Using Interactive isql from the Command Line" - discusses how to use the interactive SQL (isql) utility that allows access to SQL from your operating system. • Chapter 3, "Using Interactive SQL in Graphics Mode" - describes a how to use the GUI-based Interactive SQL utility interactive SQL to execute SQL statements, build scripts, and display database data to the server. • Chapter 4, "Using bcp to Transfer Data to and from Adaptive Server" - discusses, in detail, the bulk copy (bcp) utility which you use to move data between Adaptive Server and an operating system file. • Chapter 5, "Using dsedit" - explains how to use the directory services editor (dsedit) utility to modify the interfaces (sql.ini) file in Windows NT, and in X-Windows to view and edit server entries in the interfaces file in UNIX platforms. • Chapter 6, "Migration Utility" - explains how to use the sybmigrate utility to move data and database schema from pre-12.5 databases into 15.0 databases. • Chapter 7, "Using dscp" - explains how to use the dscp utility to view and edit server entries in the interfaces file in UNIX platforms.
+How to use this book

+This manual includes the following:

+- Chapter 1, "Building Servers Using dataserver" discusses how to use the dataserver utility to build new servers. - Chapter 2, "Using Interactive isql from the Command Line" - discusses how to use the interactive SQL (isql) utility that allows access to SQL from your operating system. - Chapter 3, "Using Interactive SQL in Graphics Mode" describes a how to use the GUI-based Interactive SQL utility interactive SQL to execute SQL statements, build scripts, and display database data to the server. - Chapter 4, "Using bcp to Transfer Data to and from Adaptive Server" - discusses, in detail, the bulk copy (bcp) utility which you use to move data between Adaptive Server and an operating system file. - Chapter 5, "Using dsedit" explains how to use the directory services editor (dsedit) utility to modify the interfaces (sql.ini) file in Windows, and in X-Windows to view and edit server entries in the interfaces file in UNIX platforms. - Chapter 6, "Using dscp" explains how to use the dscp utility to view and edit server entries in the interfaces file in UNIX platforms. - Chapter 7, "Utility Commands Reference" lists and describes the utility commands that you use to manage and maintain your databases and Adaptive Server Enterprise.